 But in my case, my body was itching for more action.
 And I happily obliged.

 The difference between then and now, the difference between working out 3-4 days a week and training daily is that I don’t push myself to the limit every time I hit the gym.
 In fact, I stop my sets a couple reps shy of failure.

 Don’t get it twisted.
 I still train hard, but I emphasize movement over sheer intensity.

 And this has always been difficult for me, personally.
 My Achilles heel, if you will.

 My mind simply wants to kill it every day.
-Every time I hit the gym, I want to push myself to a higher level of performance.
+Every time I hit the gym, I want to push myself to the next level.